SwanseaUniversityMedical/concept-library/README.md

 2. Navigate to the `concept-library/docker/` folder
 3. In the terminal, run:
 a. `docker compose down`: removes networks and containers.
-b. *OR;* `docker-compose down --rmi all -v`: removes networks, containers, images and volumes.
+b. *OR;* `docker-compose -p cll -f docker-compose.dev.yaml down --rmi all -v`: removes networks, containers, images and volumes.
+c. *OR;* to prune your docker, enter `docker system prune -a`

 ## 2.4.
 Accessing and Exporting the Database
 >*Note:
-If you have made changes to the environment variables in the docker-compose.yaml file you will need to match those changes when connecting through the CLI or PGAdmin4*
+If you have made changes to the environment variables in the docker-compose.dev.yaml file you will need to match those changes when connecting through the CLI or PGAdmin4*

 ### 2.4.1.
 Access/Export with PGAdmin4
 *To access the database:*